awsdocs/amazon-aurora-user-guide/doc_source/USER_PerfInsights.UsingDashboard.md

 For more information about these metrics, see [pg\_stat\_statements](https://www.postgresql.org/docs/10/pgstatstatements.html) in the PostgreSQL documentation\.

-### Analyzing Aurora Metrics for SQL Statements That Are Running<a name="USER_PerfInsights.UsingDashboard.AnalyzeDBLoad.AdditionalMetrics.AnalyzingDigestLevel"></a>
+#### Analyzing Aurora PostgreSQL Metrics for SQL Statements That Are Running<a name="USER_PerfInsights.UsingDashboard.AnalyzeDBLoad.AdditionalMetrics.AnalyzingDigestLevel"></a>

 Using the AWS Management Console, you can view the metrics for a running SQL query by choosing the **SQL** tab\.